 There are several home treatments and in-office methods that people use to get rid of acne scars.
 (1)

-Before starting any treatment for scars, it is recommended to consult a dermatologist.
+Before starting any treatment for scars, it is recommended to consult a dermatologist to understand your skin.

 A. Salicylic Acid